Railteam: HOTNAT

 The passenger must ask for a "hop on the next available train" stamp on the ticket or a form from the conductor (train manager) of the delayed or cancelled train, or from the staff at the service desk at the station.

 It is not necessary to change the ticket or to rebook.
 Depending on seat availability, the passenger can sit in any available seat.
-This can be a folding seat when the train is full.
+This can mean standing up when the train is full.

 Besides HOTNAT, there are other protections for rail passengers to use the next possible train without additional costs when they miss a connecting train and lose their seat reservation due to a delay or cancellation of the first train: